eclipse-sw360/sw360.website/content/en/about/index.md

 These three main use cases cater to different roles within an organization, including quality managers, software developers, legal counsels, software architects, and R&D managers.
 However, all these roles share a common need for a centralized hub that manages insights into software components.

-**SW360** is an open-source software project licensed under EPL-2.0 that provides both a web application and a repository for collecting, organizing, and making software component information available.
+**Eclipse SW360** is an open-source software project licensed under EPL-2.0 that provides both a web application and a repository for collecting, organizing, and making software component information available.
 It serves as a central hub for managing software components within an organization.
-SW360 enables:
+Eclipse SW360 enables:

 * Tracking components used in a project or product.
 * Assessing security vulnerabilities.